 "As the candidate, I have to take responsibility for what the campaign does," he told the judge.
 "The buck has to stop somewhere.
 It stops with me, and I take responsibility for what occurred in this instance."

-U.S. attorney George Holding and two top deputies wrote that some of the acts they investigated didn't warrant federal prosecution.
+While not discussing specifics, Holding and two top deputies wrote that some of the acts they investigated didn't warrant federal prosecution.
 The government also said it was appropriate in such matters to consider the burdens on the accused with multiple prosecutions the effective use of government resources.

 Associated Press Writer Gary D. Robertson contributed to this report.